project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/87-richard-focken-on-how-german-pension-funds-are-investing-significantly-in-sustainable-agroforestry.md

 ---
-title: 87 Richard Focken on how German pension funds are investing significantly in sustainable agroforestry
+title: 87 Richard Focken On How German Pension Funds Are Investing Significantly In Sustainable Agroforestry
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2020-07-28)